 While I didn’t just bring my KOHO Premium card on vacation, I did use it as my primary and preferred way to pay while in Italy for all the reasons covered here.
 We took some euros in cash as well, which was a great call for a few situations where credit wasn’t an option.
 We each also had a backup credit card just in case, but most of my spending was on my KOHO Premium card.
 Plus, to be clear, there was not a single place that accepted credit where my KOHO card didn’t work!

 Travel isn’t the only reason KOHO Premium is a great service, but it was the reason I fell absolutely in love with it.
-And while this post focused on KOHO Premium, a lot of the perks I mentioned as great for travel are equally great and available with a regular, no-fee KOHO card, like notifications and keeping you on track with your budget.
+And while this post focused on KOHO Premium, a lot of the perks I mentioned as great for travel are equally great and available with a regular, no-fee KOHO card, like 1.2% interest on your account balance, notifications and keeping you on track with your budget.

-And remember, if you’re convinced and want to give KOHO or KOHO Premium a shot, use promo code HALFBANKED to get 1% extra in cashback for the first 90 days!
+And remember, if you’re convinced and want to give KOHO or KOHO Premium a shot, use promo code HALFBANKED when you sign up to get a $20 cash bonus in your account when you make your first purchase within 30 days of registration.